chamarapaul/poetic-source/README.md

 ## About

 Poetic Source explores the creative possibilities that emerge when we treat code as a form of poetic expression.
-Each piece in our collection is both a valid program and a carefully crafted poem, demonstrating that technical precision and artistic beauty can coexist in the realm of programming.
+Each piece in the collection is both a valid program and a carefully crafted poem, demonstrating that technical precision and artistic beauty can coexist in the realm of programming.

-Our collection includes various poetic forms:
+The collection includes various poetic forms:
 - Haikus
 - Tankas
 - Koans